How to Weld Sheet Metal or Thin Stock (For Beginners)

 Proud (Above the Surface) Welds

-If the weld bead is too high above the metal’s surface, this is a weld defect called overfill or excessive reinforcement.
-It doesn’t necessarily call for rework, but it makes for a poor appearance, places the toes of the weld under stress, and increases the chances of slag entrapment.
+It doesn’t necessarily call for rework, but it makes for a poor appearance, places the toes of the weld under stress, and increases the chances of slag entrapment and cracking along the edges of the weld.

 If you keep making proud welds, try increasing your weld speed and reducing the MIG wire feed speed or amperage output when stick welding.

 You can grind off the excess metal, but grinding causes pinholes and cracking if done too aggressively.
-It would be best if you also remembered that since the top of these beads is proud, the toes of the weld are under higher stress as the grinding wheel exerts force from above.
-Also, the pressure at the weld toes is higher than when grinding lower-height beads.
-So, use a gentle touch.
+Remember that since the top of these beads is proud, the toes of the weld are under higher stress as the grinding wheel exerts force from above.

-Different Metals have difference characteristics
+Different Metals have different characteristics

-Commonly welded metals like mild steel, stainless steel, and aluminum have different precautions to consider when welding thin gauges.
-Mild steel is the easiest to work with, as long as you keep the amperage down, weld quickly, and space out your welds.
+Mild steel is the easiest to work with if you keep the amperage down, weld quickly, and space out your welds.
 With these precautions, you should achieve good results.

 Unlike steel, aluminum conducts heat rapidly but also melts at a low temperature (compared to steel).
 To make things worse, the protective oxide on the aluminum’s surface melts at a significantly higher temperature than the aluminum underneath.
-This combination of factors makes aluminum very challenging to weld, especially thin sheets.

 To weld thin aluminum, you must move even faster than with steel.
 Additionally, use stringer, straight beads.
-That way, you’ll minimize the heat input and prevent burning through this sensitive material.
-Since aluminum conducts heat exceptionally well, using heat sinks significantly reduces heat concentration in the HAZ.
+This way, you’ll minimize the heat input and prevent burning through this sensitive material.

 Summary Video